 - Return beef to pot then stir in crushed tomatoes, tomato sauce, tomato paste, Italian seasoning, and sugar.
 Bring sauce to a boil, then immediately reduce heat and simmer, uncovered for 1 hour.
 Adjust seasoning as needed.

 - Meanwhile cook spaghetti in well-salted water, according to package instructions.
 Drain well and toss with sauce.
-Serve.
+Sprinkle with parsley and serve.
+Pass grated Parmesan.

 I always save a good chunk of my recipe book for Italian favorites!
 If you’re looking for more like this spaghetti recipe with ground beef, here’s what I recommend: